Looking after a loved one with rheumatoid arthritis: 4 caregiving tips

 People with RA often experience sleep disruption due to pain.
 This commonly leads to daytime fatigue, which can then lead to more pain.
 To address this, encourage taking short—10- to 20-minute—naps during the day when needed.
 You can also try planning tasks when your loved one’s energy levels are higher, or when they tend to feel best (early in the day for morning people, later for night owls).

-Exercise can also benefit someone with RA—and help you relieve stress and stay healthy, too.
-Low-impact workouts increase circulation, stretch sore, stiff muscles, and improve mood.
+Exercise can often benefit a person with RA—and help you relieve stress and stay healthy, too.
+Low-impact workouts increase circulation, stretch stiff and sore muscles, and improve mood.
 Good exercises for people with RA include walking, swimming, and tai chi.
 A physical therapist can work with you to create a fitness plan.

 If you‘re able to manage your mental and physical health, you’re in better shape to look after someone else’s.
 Remember these key strategies: